Augustin-Marie d'Aboville: Napoleonic Wars

-Hundred Days and beyond
+Restoration, the Hundred Days and a political career

+Left without a command following Napoleon's abdication, he did benefit from the favours of the new regime, when King Louis XVIII granted him the Commander's Cross of the Order of Saint Louis (5th of August 1814).

 Upon Napoleon's return to power during the Hundred Days, General d'Aboville was at La Flèche.
-There, on 20 March 1815, he resisted an attempt from Generals Lefebvre-Desnouettes and Lallemand to take the village.
-Lefebvre-Desnouettes and Lallemand had both joined Napoleon but d'Aboville remained loyal to the Bourbons and forced Napoleon's troops to withdraw.
-He eventually relinquished the position and obtained an audience with the Emperor in April 1815, following which he was given the mission to organise the coast defenses in Le Havre.
+There, on 20 March 1815, he resisted an attempt from Generals Lefebvre-Desnouettes and François Antoine Lallemand to take the village.
+Lefebvre-Desnouettes and Lallemand had both joined Napoleon but d'Aboville remained loyal to the Bourbons.
+General d'Aboville forced those troop loyal to Napoleon to withdraw.
+Later, he himself would obtained an audience with the Emperor in April 1815, following which he was given the mission to organise the coast defences in Le Havre.
 After the Second Restoration, the King gave him the title of Commander of the Order of Saint-Louis, and, when he became eligible for retirement, on 6 October 1815, granted him a pension of 2,000 Francs.
+In 1816, General d'Aboville was a part of the war council which ruled against Counter Admiral Charles-Alexandre Léon Durand Linois and Colonel Royer who had made public statements against the restored Bourbons.

+Aboville was elected deputy of the 1st district of Aisne (Laon) in the 1824 election;

+The Dictionary of French Parliamentarians describes his time in parliament as "a soldier first and foremost, his parliamentary activity was confined to presenting".
+Amongst d'Aboville's activity in parliament was an amendment in 1825 to increase the allowance for the poorest among émigrés, nobles who had fled France during the revolution.
+The amendment would be rejected.
+He was successful in is support in 1826 to preserve customs duties on imported nitre and important part of armaments production.
+In 1826 he also backed a petition calling for a tax on dogs.

+He would lose his re-election bid at the 1827 election as part of the Ultra-Royalists heavy defeat.
+Both elections would see an extremely limited franchise.

-In 1816, General d'Aboville was a part of the war council which ruled against Counter Admiral Lenoir and Colonel Royer.
-Taking a brief part to the July Revolution of 1830, which saw the ousting of King Charles X, d'Aboville was then included in the reserve on 22 March 1831.
-He died July 20, 1843.
+He took a brief part in the July Revolution of 1830, which saw the ousting of King Charles X, d'Aboville would then transferred to the reserve on 22 March 1831 ending his four decades of active military service.

+He died on July 20, 1843.